-- Do the other planets also take a year to revolve once around the Sun?
+- If it is nighttime in South Africa, is it also nighttime in Brazil? - Do the other planets also take a year to revolve once around - the Sun?
 Is their year the same length as our year on Earth? - Why do we get day and night? - What is the difference between revolution and rotation?